-Brad Childs is the Executive Vice President and COO of Eyetique.
+Brad Childs is the Executive Vice President of Eyetique.
 Brad started flying in 2002.
 In 2006 Brad got his first taste of rescue flying.
 The experience transformed him and he recognized that there was a need for more pilots to become involved in these kinds of rescue missions.
 Brad along with his friend Jonathan became very active in the rescue community and their passion for these rescue flights lead to the creation of a charity.
 In 2012 Brad became a co-founder of Pittsburgh Aviation Animal Rescue Team.

 Our Chief Pilot, Lawrence “Pete” Lehmann, is a record holding pilot who holds a CFI, CFI-G, MEI, and Commercial rating.
 In 2002, Pete set a world record for the longest hang glider flight to a declared goal when he flew this Wills Wing Talon 150 a distance of 516.2 km (321 miles) from Zapata, Texas, to Big Lake, Texas.
 Lehmann’s 9-hour goal flight, which he had to declare before taking off, exceeded the previous record by 16.1 km (10 miles).
 He reached a maximum altitude of 2,736 m (9,000 ft) above sea level.